atac/SyntheticData/Synthetic Data Generator ICD.md

 may be tailored to demonstrate particular data types or values.

 A synthetic IRIG 106 data file is a complete and properly formed data file in compliance with IRIG 106.
+A synthetic data file will be of a particular **Data File Layout** as described in the sections below.

-The data in the synthetic data file contains one or more IRIG 106 data channels.
-Each synthetic data channel present is formed and formatted in one of the “Channel Layouts” defined below.
+A particular synthetic data file contains one or more IRIG 106 data channels.
+Each synthetic data channel present is formed and formatted in one of the **Data Channel Layouts** defined below.

 A synthetic data file will be formatted in accordance with a specific “IRIG File Layout” as defined in the following sections.
-For example, IRIG File Layout 1 defined in Section 3.1 contains (or may contain) specific TMATS, Time, Video, PCM, and MIL-STD-1553 data channels.
-Each IRIG data channel, such as the MIL-STD-1553 channel, contains data of the specified type and formats as defined in Section 4.
+For example, IRIG Data File Layout 1 defined below contains (or may contain) specific TMATS, Time, Video, PCM, and MIL-STD-1553 data channels.
+Each IRIG data channel, such as the MIL-STD-1553 channel, contains data of the specified type and formats as defined later in this document.
 In this way different IRIG File Layout definitions can be defined in a “mix and match” fashion from defined data channel types.

 ---